Bang (Anitta song): Background and cover

 The single cover art was creative directed by Giovanni Bianco, the photo was taken by Gui Paganini, the styling was signed by Renata Correa and edited by Henrique Martins.
 In the picture, the singer appears wearing a revealing jumpsuit, fishnets and a thong.

 Composition

+"Bang!" is in the key of B-minor (Bm) and has a tempo of 105 beats per minute (BPM).
+The song was a collaboration of Anitta with Umberto Tavares and Jefferson Junior, both of whom had worked with the singer previously; Mãozinha served as co-producer of the song.
+"Bang!" is primarily a pop song, with elements of trap and dancehall and sonic influences of electronica and funk of the 1970s, particularly through the notable use of horns and brass in the song's main theme.
+This has drawn some comparisons to other pop songs from the past, such as Amerie's "One Thing" (2005), Beyoncé's "Crazy in Love" (2003) and Jennifer Lopez's "Get Right" (2005).

-"Bang" is a partnership between Anitta, Umberto Tavares and Jefferson Junior, who have worked with her before.
-Mãozinha served as co-producer of the song.
-It's a pop and trap song, which incorporates stylistic elements of electronic and funk of the 1970s.
-Lyrically, the song is about a partnership, that can be a loving relationship, a friendship, or a professional collaboration.
-"So one of the things the lyrics teach is a step by step of how one should act to be in synch with you", said the singer, adding that "it is a song that can be sung to any kind of audience, it's a victory anthem".
+Thematically, the song is about a partnership, either romantic, friendly, professional or otherwise.
+According to Anitta, "…one of the things the lyrics teach is a step-by-step [process] of how one should act to be in[-]synch with you," adding that "It is a song that can be sung to any kind of audience," and "it's a victory anthem".